Headless software

 The term "headless" is most often used when the ordinary version of the program requires that a graphics card or similar graphical interface device be present.
 For instance, the absence of a graphic card, mouse or keyboard may cause an initialization process that assumes their presence to fail, or the graphics card may be relied upon to build some offline image that is later served through network.
+Many apps can run "headlessly", including VLC Media Player.

 A headless computer (for example, and most commonly, a server) may be missing many of the system libraries that support the display of graphical interfaces.
 Software that expects these libraries may fail to start or even to compile if such libraries are not present.

 Headless agents and games

 Video games typically use a headless server for simulation of a multiplayer environment.

 A headless server does not render any visuals, and there is nobody playing on it locally.
 This enables a dedicated server to focus on gameplay logic and moderating incoming information from clients, making the most of its resources for hosting a game.